 This week I had a request to show participants how to crop an image using Microsoft Paint.
-Although Microsoft Office products provide a built-in crop feature, this only crops the image within the Microsoft document.
+Most of the Microsoft Office products include a cropping tool but it only crops the image within that specific program.
 Microsoft Paint can provide a simple but effective cropping feature and is an easy option if you do not have access to graphic design programs such as Adobe Photoshop.

 When working with images it is a good idea to have an understanding of image dimensions.
 These are usually measured in pixels and shown on the status bar of Microsoft Paint.
 The dimensions outline the horizontal size by (represented by an x) vertical size (e.g. 1024 x 768).

 Let’s get started